biocompute-objects/BCO_Documentation/user_guide.md

-# BioCompute Object (BCO) specification document
+# BioCompute Object (BCO) User Guide
-## BCO_Spec_V2.0
+## BCO_Spec_V1.2

 ## 1 Introduction
 BioCompute is a paradigm and a BioCompute Object (BCO) is an instance of that paradigm.
 High-throughput sequencing (HTS), also referred to as next-generation sequencing (NGS) or massively parallel sequencing (MPS), has increased the pace at which we generate, compute and share genomic data in biomedical sciences.
 As a result, scientists, clinicians and regulators are now faced with a new data paradigm that is less portable, more complex and most of all poorly standardized.
 BCOs use a simple JSON format to encode important information on the execution of computational pipelines, or for the creation of knowledge bases.
 BioCompute can be process oriented (for software pipelines) and/or product oriented (for knowledge bases).
 So error domain can include information to do QA and/or QC.
 The goal of using a BCO is to streamline communication of these details between stakeholders in academia, industry and regulatory agencies.

-The US Food and Drug Administration (FDA) and George Washington University (GW) have partnered to establish a framework for community-based standards development and harmonization of HTS computations and data formats.
+The US Food and Drug Administration (FDA) and George Washington University (GW) originally partnered to establish a framework for community-based standards development and harmonization of HTS computations and data formats.
 Standardized HTS data processing and data formats will promote interoperability and simplify the verification of bioinformatics protocols.
 To do this, a schema has been developed to represent instances of computational analysis as a BCO.
 A BCO includes:
 * Information about parameters and versions of the executable programs in a pipeline
 * Reference to input and output test data for verification of the pipeline
 * A usability domain